 |Explore - SAP BI Sample Resumes!
 Download & Edit, Get Noticed by Top Employers!|

 Check the mapping at BW side for 0STREET in transfer rules.
 Check the data in PSA for the same field.
 If the PSA is also doesn’t have complete data then check the field in RSA3 in the source system.

 BI7 is PSA used only for Data load from Source System into BW

 Data Transfer Process:

-It is used to load the data from PSA to data target (cube or ods or infoobject) thus, it replaced the data mart interface and the Info Package.
+The data transfer process (DTP) loads data within BI from one object to another object with respect to transformations and filters.
+In short, DTP determines how data is transferred between two persistent objects.
+It is used to load the data from PSA to data target (cube or ods or info object) thus, it replaced the data mart interface and the Info Package.